 How To Apply

 Submit a CV, a letter of intention, and two or three letters of recommendation, a letter from the Chair of the scholars’ home department, Dean, or Provost confirming that the participant will be able to teach the course designed within one academic year.
-The application with supporting documentation should be submitted as soon as possible.
+The submission, which should include all supporting documentation, is welcomed at your earliest convenience.
+Application deadline is February 23, 2018.

 All requests for information should be sent to [email protected].

-To apply, please send your application by e-mail or mail to:
+To apply, please send your submission by e-mail or mail to:

 Attn: Dr. Charles Asher Small